 Broader Implications

 Recently, social media companies have come under intense public scrutiny over the possibility that social media use can harm the well-being of its users, especially, teenaged girls (e.g., the Guardian, 2021).
 However, absent from these discussions is the possibility that certain levels of social media use may have physical health implications for certain individuals.
 As mentioned in the introduction, CRP, and inflammation more generally, have been associated with a variety of undesirable health outcomes ranging from cardiovascular disease (Emerging Risk Factors Collaboration, 2010) and diabetes (Pradhan et al., 2001) to multiple forms of cancer (Michels et al., 2021).
 Although some of these health outcomes linked with inflammation do not manifest until adulthood, the underlying disease process begins much earlier, including during the adolescent and young adult period when social media use is highest.
 For example, atherosclerosis, the principal cause of cardiovascular disease, is present in adolescents (Berenson et al., 1998) and an adolescent’s health behaviors (e.g., smoking) or other risk factors (e.g., obesity) predict adulthood cardiovascular disease risk (Raitakari et al., 2003).
-Therefore, if the initial link between increases in social media use and elevated inflammation shown here is verified, it would suggest that excessive social media use could increase risk for health outcomes such as cardiovascular disease.
+Therefore, if the initial link between increases in social media use and elevated inflammation shown here is verified and shown to be causal, it would suggest the possibility that excessive social media use could increase risk for health outcomes such as cardiovascular disease.
 Although the evidence is preliminary at this point, we call for additional research investigating the potential physical health implications of social media use.

 Conclusion